-How a participant (athlete, coach or chaperone) gets involved in the Alberta Games is specified in each sport's technical package -including roster size, eligibility and rules of play.
+Each sport's technical package -including roster size, eligibility and rules of play – specifies how athletes and coaches are eligible to participate in the Alberta Games.
 All athletes must qualify in a Zone playoff/selection, and meet their sport's eligibility requirements.

-Technical packages will be available under each Games by clicking SPORTS INFORMATION.
+Technical packages are available under each Games by clicking SPORTS INFORMATION.

 A list of the Provincial Sport Associations can be found under SPORTS INFORMATION for each Alberta Games.

 HOW DO I KNOW WHAT ZONE I'M IN?
 WHAT COLOUR IS MY ZONE?

 Alberta is divided into 8 Zones for the Alberta Games.
 Each Zone is assigned a colour for identification during the Games.